brwnj/cu_projects/README.md

 sequences.
 For example, YA+EtOH should be similar to YiA+ponA+EtOH, YA+P4 should be similar to YiA+ponA+P4, YA+ZK 1h is similar to YiA+PonA+ZK 1h,
-YiA EtOH is similar to Y EtOH etc. One caveat is that because PRA is inducibly expressed in YiA cells, the cells make "leak" and express some PRA (even in the sample only treated with EtOH).
+YiA EtOH is similar to Y EtOH etc. One caveat is that because PRA is inducibly expressed in YiA cells, the cells may "leak" and express some PRA (even in the sample only treated with EtOH).
 Is it possible to analyze the samples first as replicates then in singlicate?

+YA+EtOH & YiA+ponA+EtOH
+YA+P4 & YiA+ponA+P4
+YA+ZK 1h & YiA+PonA+ZK 1h
+YiA EtOH & Y EtOH etc

+biological replicates
+2,7
+3,10
+4,9
+2,1

 ==============================================================================
 Poly(A)